revel/revel/manual/interceptors.md

 ## Results

-Interceptors typically return `nil`, in which case they the request continues to be processed without interruption.
+Interceptors typically return `nil`, in which case the request continues to be processed without interruption.

 The effect of returning a non-`nil` `revel.Result` depends on when the interceptor